GideonAmhaG/AirBnB_clone_v4/README.md

-# AirBnB Clone - The Console
+# Airbnb Clone - The Console
 This project is a foundational backend for an AirBnB clone built using Python.
 It implements a command-line interface to manage core AirBnB functionalities such as creating, retrieving, updating, and deleting users, places, and other essential data objects.
 The project serves as a robust data management layer, providing a solid base for future frontend and API development.
 It emphasizes clean code, object-oriented programming principles, and efficient data handling.

 #### Functionalities of this command interpreter: